tellomp/theCommuter/README.md

 - search by: highway, address destination (point to point destination)

 ##Time
 - set by city

 For Saturday:
 ## Do we want each section to go into different pages on the website? or external links?
 ## Talk more about display and CSS

-With your group, answer each of the following questions:

-- Who is target audience: People on the metro, carpooling, bus,  commuting to and from work
+Who is your target audience?

--  What is the problem that the product will address: News solves boredom issue, weather and traffic solves the issue of people on time or late to work
+What is the problem that the product will address?

--  What is primary goal of product: Goal of product is to inform user all the things that could impact the commute to and from work
+What is the primary goal of the product?

-- Identify and prioritize essential user stories: Weather: want to know what weather is so I can pack a jacket News: I want to read about the news so I can get some entertainment from the content and be informed of the current global, national and local events.
-Audiobook: I want to get audio book recommendations, so that if I get stuck in traffic I can get some hands free entertainment
-- Weather and News will be our MVP, bare minimum
+Identify and prioritize essential user stories (limit this to 3 or fewer)?
+As a user, I want to have the latest news, so that I can read it on the metro.
+As a user, I want to know what the traffic is like on my commute, so that I can avoid traffic jams.

+Remember, your MVP should be the absolute minimum product that you need to pitch your idea to investors (or your classmates).
+Think bare essentials.

+As an example, the essential features of an instagram-like application might look like:

+As a user, I want to post pictures so that I can share my life.
+As a user, I want to be able to search for other users so that I can find their list of images.
+As a user, I want to be able to view other people's images so that I can keep up with what's happening in their lives.
+Things like liking photos, sending photos to friends, making instagram stories, etc are cool, but they aren't essential.
+They should not be part of the MVP.